 For any given society, there are four primary societal sub-systems.
 Each of these sub-systems can be specified and standardized (described and explained); each sub-system is a standard within a whole societal specification standard.
 The first four primary standards of the six total standards are: a Social System; a Decision System; a Material System; and a Lifestyle System.
 Each standard is given the name of its information system.
 The fifth publication is a Project Plan, and the sixth is an Overview of the whole societal system.
 Together, these standards are used to classify information about society, identify current and potential configurations, and operate an actual configuration.
+Because of the size of some of these standards, they may be split into two or more publications.

-- This societal specification standard is the Decision System for a community-type societal system. - There are more figures (and tables) associated with this standard than are identified in this document; those figures that could not fit are freely available through auravana.org, in full size, and if applicable, color. - Figures and tables on the website are named according to their placement in the standard.
+- This societal specification standard is the Decision System for a community-type societal system. - There are more figures (and tables) associated with this standard than are presented in this document; those figures that could not fit are freely available via the Auravana Project's website in full size, and if applicable, color [auravana.org/standards/models].
+Tables that are too large to include in this document are referenced with each standard via the Project's list of standards webpage [auravana.org/standards]. - Figures and tables on the website are named according to their placement in the standard.